-Epilepsy and Job Accommodations
+Epilepsy: ADA and Job Accommodations

 An individualized assessment of nearly every person who experiences epilepsy will find them being defined as a, person with a disability, under the ADA according to the Equal Employment Opportunity Commission (EEOC).

-A brain disorder in which a person has repeated seizures (convulsions) over time.
+Epilepsy is a brain disorder in which a person has repeated seizures (convulsions) over time.
 Seizures are episodes of disturbed brain activity that cause changes in attention or behavior.
 There are different types of epilepsy and seizures.
 Epilepsy drugs are prescribed to control seizures, and rarely surgery is necessary if medications are ineffective.

 In America, job accommodations and disability often times begin with the Americans with Disabilities Act (ADA).
 An interesting fact about the ADA is that it does not have a listing of medical conditions that constitute forms of disabilities.
 The ADA instead presents a more general definition of disability, one that every person has to meet on an individual basis.
 The ADA considers a person to be a person with a disability if they have a physical or mental impairment which substantially limits one or more of their major life activities, a record of such an impairment, or if they are regarded by others as having such an impairment.